saikotek/docs/pages/storage_and_backup/object_storage/s3_limitations/guide.en-gb.md

 - Must not contain multiple punctuation marks in a row (e.g. `..` or `-.` or `.-` or `--`).
 - Must not look like an IP address (e.g. 192.168.1.1).

+> [!warning]
+>
+> For best compatibility, we recommend that you avoid using dots (.) in bucket names, except for buckets that are used only for static website hosting.
+If you include dots in a bucket's name, you can't use virtual-host-style addressing over HTTPS, unless you perform your own certificate validation.
+This is because the security certificates used for virtual hosting of buckets don't work for buckets with dots in their names.
+>

 ## Object limitations

 ### Maximum size per object / mpu / part